 That way, you can easily create a schedule, taking into account all your support workers preferences, availability and skill sets.
 And by doing this, you can better optimise your operating costs by making sure you have exactly who you need - in the right place, at the right time - without going overbudget.
 Plus, because you can do all this ahead of time, you can be in a better position to plan the schedule without needing to rely on last minute agencies for expensive cover.

 Managing rosters and absences might be a handful it doesn't have to be a headache!
-Our Time & Attendance software solution helps you set up your schedules, make quick shift updates, and keep tabs on staff absences—all while getting real-time data and handy productivity insights.
+Our workforce management software, Time & Attendance, helps you set up your schedules, make quick shift updates, and keep tabs on staff absences – all while getting real-time data and handy productivity insights.

 Get in touch today to see how Time & Attendance can work for you!